User Guide¶

 schema can also be provided.
 If the resulting array or schema is not

-provided, it can be generated from the upload data or upload
+provided, it can be generated from the upload data or upload schema.
+If

-from the upload schema, upload data, or resulting array schema.
+schema, upload data, or resulting array schema.

 >>> db.input('<x:int64>[i]', upload_data=numpy.arange(3))[:]